Code-Institute-Submissions/nature-adventures/README.md

 ### Content

 * Most of the content was written by the developer.
-* Box Hill Hike information information was taken from [National Trust](https://www.nationaltrust.org.uk/visit/surrey/box-hill/the-box-hill-hike)
+* Box Hill Hike information was taken from [National Trust](https://www.nationaltrust.org.uk/visit/surrey/box-hill/the-box-hill-hike)
 * Inspiration for the Snowdonia hikes was taken from [Eryri National Park](https://snowdonia.gov.wales/) and for Seven Sisters hike from [AllTrails](https://www.alltrails.com/en-gb)

 ### Media